phrocker/sharkbite/Readme.md

 Native KeyValue connector.
-While initial support has been built for Apache Accumulo, the design can and has been used to extend to other Key/Value Stores
+While initial support has been built for Apache Accumulo, the design can and has been used to extend to other Key/Value Stores.
+Development began in 2014 and has slowly evolved. there is no structural specificity to Accumulo despite being the base implementation.
+Despite this the examples below will look very much like Accumulo due to aliasing.
+This is intentional.

 Currently the code is a merger of C && C++ code.
-V0.1 will represent a shift more toward creating a C API, creating exernalized factories for the thrift code.
+V0.1 will represent a shift more toward creating a C API and creating exernalized factories for the thrift code.

 Capabilities That will be supported in V0.1  --